altamsh04/RoomieChat/README.md

 2. **Open the project in Android Studio:**
     - Open Android Studio.
     - Click on "Open an existing Android Studio project".
-    - Select the `RoomiChat` directory.
+    - Select the `RoomieChat` directory.

 3. **Set up Firebase:**
     - Go to the [Firebase Console](https://console.firebase.google.com/).